 |Have a EITC or CTC Payment (PATH act)||+3 weeks (By Feb 16th)|

 |Identity Verification (Fraud)||+6 to 8 weeks|

-The most common reason for delays in current and past tax seasons is due to a legal requirement (under the PATH act) that requires the IRS to wait for around 3 weeks after it starts processing returns to issue refunds to taxpayers claiming the earned income tax credit or the additional child tax credit.
-So if processing of normal returns is delayed then returns claiming these credits could be delayed further.
+The most common reason for tax return processing delays in current and past tax seasons is due to a legal requirement (under the PATH act) that requires the IRS to wait for around 3 weeks after it starts processing returns to issue refunds to taxpayers claiming the earned income tax credit or the additional child tax credit.